This post may contain affiliate links. Please read our disclosure policy.

 As a follow-up to yesterday’s Classic Cheesecake recipe, today we’re sharing a recipe for a fantastic Caramelized Pineapple Topping that is a perfect accompaniment to cheesecake and other desserts.

-So instead we decided on this caramelized pineapple topping!
 We caramelized slices of fresh pineapple in a mixture of honey, butter, vanilla, sugar and cinnamon – then flambéed it with a bit of brandy.
-A sauce of orange juice and some corn starch was added next to thicken the mixture, and then we pulsed it in the food processor to make a sauce with small, bite-sized chunks of pineapple.
+A sauce of orange juice and some corn starch was added next to thicken the mixture, then we pulsed it in the food processor to make a sauce with small, bite-sized chunks of pineapple.

-I should point out that this caramelized pineapple topping is NOT very sweet at all – which actually makes it perfect for topping much sweeter desserts like our classic cheesecake!
-While we served our caramelized pineapple topping chilled over the cheesecake, it would also be delicious served warm over some vanilla ice cream or pound cake!
+I should point out that this caramelized pineapple topping is NOT super sweet at all – which actually makes it perfect for topping much sweeter desserts like our classic cheesecake.

 We love seeing what you made!
 Tag us on Instagram at @afamilyfeast or hashtag #afamilyfeast so we can see your creations!